 Primary insurance may be written on a flow basis, in which loans are insured in individual, loan-by-loan transactions, or may be written on a bulk basis, in which each loan in a portfolio of loans is individually insured in a single, bulk transaction.
-New insurance written on a flow basis was \$19.9 billion in 2009 compared to \$46.6 billion in 2008 and \$69.0 billion in 2007.
-No new insurance written for bulk transactions was written in 2009, compared to \$1.6 billion for 2008 and \$7.8 billion in 2007.
-In the fourth quarter of 2007, we decided to stop writing the portion of our bulk business that insures mortgage loans included in home equity (or "private label") securitizations, which are the terms the market uses to refer to securitizations sponsored by firms besides the GSEs or the Government National Mortgage Association, commonly known as Ginnie Mae, such as Wall Street investment banks.
+New insurance written on a flow basis was \$24.1 billion in 2012, compared to \$14.2 billion in 2011 and \$12.3 billion in 2010.
+No new insurance for bulk transactions was written in 2012, 2011 or 2010.
+We expect the volume of any future business written through the bulk channel will be insignificant to us.
+In the fourth quarter of 2007, we stoppe writing bulk insurance for mortgage loans included in home equity (or "private label") securitizations, which are the terms the market uses to refer to securitizations sponsored by firms other than the GSEs or the Government National Mortgage Association ("Ginnie Mae"), such as Wall Street investment banks.
 We refer to portfolios of loans we insured through the bulk channel that we knew would serve as collateral in a home equity securitization as "Wall Street bulk transactions".
-While we will continue to insure loans on a bulk basis when we believe that the loans will be sold to a GSE or retained by the lender, we expect the volume of any future business written through the bulk channel will be insignificant to us.

-The following table shows, on a direct basis, primary insurance in force (the unpaid principal balance of insured loans as reflected in our records) and primary risk in force (the coverage percentage applied to the unpaid principal balance) for insurance that has been written by MGIC as of the dates indicated:
+The following table shows, on a direct basis, primary insurance in force (the unpaid principal balance of insured loans as reflected in our records and primary risk in force (the coverage percentage applied to the unpaid principal balance) for the MGIC Book as of the dates indicated:

 December 31,

-2009 2008 2007 2006 2005
+2012 2011 2010 2009 2008

-• • (In millions) • •
+(In billions)

-Direct Primary Insurance In Force \$212,182 \$226,995 \$211,745 \$176,531 \$170,029
+Direct Primary Insurance In Force \$ 162.1 \$ 172.9 \$ 191.3 \$ 212.2 \$ 227.0

-Direct Primary Risk In Force \$ 54,343 \$ 58,981 \$ 55,794 \$ 47,079 \$ 44,860
+Direct Primary Risk In Force \$ 41.7 \$ 44.5 \$ 49.0 \$ 54.3 \$ 59.0

 Pool Insurance.
 Pool insurance is generally used as an additional "credit enhancement" for certain secondary market mortgage transactions.
-Pool insurance generally covers the loss on a defaulted mortgage loan which exceeds the claim payment under the primary coverage, if primary insurance is required on that mortgage loan, as well as the total loss on a defaulted mortgage loan which did not require primary insurance.
-Pool insurance usually has a stated aggregate loss limit and may also have a deductible under which no losses are paid by the insurer until losses exceed the deductible.
+Pool insurance generally covers the excess of the loss on a defaulted mortgage loan which exceeds the claim payment under the primary coverage, if primary insurance is required on that mortgage loan, as well as the total loss on a defaulted mortgage loan which did not require primary insurance.
+Pool insurance may have a stated aggregate loss limit for a pool of loans and may also have a deductible under which no losses are paid by the insure until losses on the pool of loans exceed the deductible.